shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 wps.setup = WpsInfo.PBC
 }

+*** In the code DeviceListFragment:
-** The code uses property access syntax - for settext and setvisibility (If something goes wrong try reverting to this segment of the code)
+1. The code uses property access syntax - for settext and setvisibility
+2. The layout variable includes a suppress resource type - what is the functionality and need (Must be changed in case of errors in progressbar)